Why Everyone Is Talking About Fat Grafting

 What Are The Perks Of Fat Grafting?

 The first major perk of fat grafting is that you’re getting a two-for-one deal here: reducing body fat in one area and enhancing another, all in one appointment.
 You can even have your harvested fat injected into more than one part of the body at a time.
 Patients also like that it’s a natural way to create volume; instead of having a foreign substance inserted into your body (like silicone breast implants or synthetic facial filler, you’re using your own fat.
 This reduces the chances of rejection or allergic reaction and can produce more natural-looking (and feeling) results.
 Plus, the results are permanent, as opposed to synthetic fillers that only last a few months.
 “There is retention of 70 to 75 percent after five years,” says Dr. Bloom.

 Fat grafting procedures can also help rejuvenate the skin, although it’s a slightly different type of fat transfer than the method used simply to increase volume.
 “Nanofat grafting involves harvesting fat and then passing it through a series of screens or meshes to grate down the fat cells to stem cells, which can revitalize the skin,” says Bloom.
-Research that appeared in the journal Plastic and Reconstructive Surgery showed remarkable improvements in skin quality and facial rejuvenation six months post-operation.
+Research shows remarkable improvements in skin quality and facial rejuvenation six months post-operation.
 However, this method doesn’t really increase volume, so Dr. Bloom sometimes uses a combination of both types to give a patient fullness while also revitalizing the skin.

 What To Keep In Mind About Fat Grafting